uisautomation/media-webapp/doc/developer.rst

 .. note::

-    Unlike the other docker-compose services, the tox service *does not* mount the local repository as a volume.
+    Unlike the other docker-compose services, the tox service mounts the local repository as writable instead of read-only.
 This is because tox needs to write to the filesystem.
-Make sure that the container build is up to date via ``docker-compose build`` before running tests.
+Consequently, these files will appear to have been created as the "root" user outside of the container.

 Cloud infrastructure
 --------------------